Silvertip Tetra (Hasemania nana): Care, Tank & Breeding Guide

 Key Takeaways

-• With proper care, these small freshwater fish can bring vibrancy to tanks for many years.
+• With proper care, these small freshwater fish add long-lasting vibrancy to your aquarium.

 Introduction to Silvertip Tetra